sean-galloway/RTLDesignSherpa/docs/mark_down/CommonRTL/arbiter_round_robin.md

 # arbiter_round_robin

-The `arbiter_round_robin` module implements a round-robin arbitration scheme to manage requests from multiple clients.
-Based on the round-robin arbitration logic, it outputs a grant signal to only one client at a time.
-The module provides fairness by rotating priority among the clients with each cycle.
+## Overview

+The `arbiter_round_robin` module is a round-robin arbiter implemented in SystemVerilog.
+It manages multiple clients' requests and grants access to one client at a time in a rotating manner.
+It ensures fair and orderly access to shared resources by cycling through clients in a fixed order.

 ## Parameters

-- `CLIENTS`: The number of client signals to arbitrate.
-This integer parameter determines the size of the request and grant vectors.
+- `CLIENTS` (integer, default: 4): Number of clients requesting access.
+- `WAIT_GNT_ACK` (integer, default: 0): If set to 1, the arbiter waits for acknowledgment of grant before proceeding to the next client.

 ## Ports

+### Inputs

-- `i_clk`: Input clock signal.
+- `i_clk` (logic): Clock signal.

-- `i_rst_n`: Active-low reset signal.
+- `i_rst_n` (logic): Active-low reset signal.

-- `i_block_arb`: Input signal to block arbitration when high.

-- `i_req`: Input request vector from clients, where each bit corresponds to a request signal from a client.

-- `o_gnt`: Output grant vector to clients, where only one bit will be set to indicate the granted client.
+- `i_block_arb` (logic): Block arbiter signal.
+- `i_req` (logic [CLIENTS-1:0]): Request signals from clients.
+- `i_gnt_ack` (logic [CLIENTS-1:0]): Grant acknowledgment signals from clients.

+### Outputs

+- `o_gnt_valid` (logic): Indicates a valid grant is output.
+- `o_gnt` (logic [CLIENTS-1:0]): One-hot grant signals to the clients.
+- `o_gnt_id` (logic [N-1:0]): Grant ID indicating which client was granted access.

-## Internal Logic Description
+## Functionality

-The module comprises registers and combinatorial logic sections performing the following functions:

-- **Request Masking**: Request signals (`i_req`) get masked to ignore already serviced clients and only to consider new requests or requests not granted in the current cycle.
+The module implements a fair round-robin arbitration scheme.
+It cycles through client requests and grants access to one client while ensuring that no client gets consecutive grants unless there are no other requests.

+- **Request Masking:** Masks are used to handle priority and ensure fair access.
-- **Leading/Trailing One Detection**: Utilizing a sub-module called `leading_one_trailing_one`, the module detects the highest and lowest priority requests from the masked and unmasked request vectors.
+- **Leading and Trailing One Detection:** Determines the highest priority request using `leading_one_trailing_one` instances.

-- **Winner Selection**: The winner (granted client) is selected based on the valid request signals.
-If a valid request is found in the masked request signals, it takes precedence; otherwise, the unmasked winner is selected.

-- **Winner Masking**: The `r_mask` register is updated based on the current winner to ensure the priority shifts correctly for the next cycle.
+- **Winner Selection Logic:** Determines which client request wins the arbitration.
+- **Grant Outputs:** Sets the grant outputs based on the arbiter decision.

+### Detailed Operations

+1. **Request Handling:**
+   - Requests are masked if arbitration is blocked (`i_block_arb`).
+   - Requests are masked with previously stored masks to avoid double granting.

+2. **Winner Determination:**
+   - Uses `leading_one_trailing_one` to find the highest priority request.
+   - Chooses between masked and unmasked requests based on validity.

+3. **Mask Updates:**
+   - Updates internal masks when a client is granted access to ensure fair rotation.

+4. **Grant Output:**
-- **Grant Register**: The `o_gnt` register is updated to reflect the grant signal for the winner.
+   - Sets the grant signals and valid signals based on the selected winner.

 ## Waveforms